vfarcic/devops26/manuscript/99-serverless-apps.md

 Tekton, however, is designed only for "special" type of processes, mostly those associated with continuous integration and continuous delivery pipelines.
 It is not, however, suited for long-running applications designed to handle requests.
 So, why am I talking about Tekton if it does not allow us run our applications as serverless?
 The answer lies in Tekton's father.

 Tekton is a Knative spin-off.
 It's forked from it in hopes to provide CI/CD capabilities.
-Or, to be more precise, Tekton was born out of the [Knative Build](TODO:) component.
+Or, to be more precise, Tekton was born out of the [Knative Build](https://knative.dev/docs/build/) component, which is now conosidered deprecated.
 But, Knative still stays the most promising way to run serverless applications in Kubernetes.
 It is the father of Tekton, which we've been using for a while now given that it is an integral part of serverless Jenkins X.

 Now, I could walk you through the details of Knative definitions, but that would be out of the scope of this book.
 It's about Jenkins X, not about Knative and other platforms for running serverless application.
 But, my unwilingness to show you ups and downs of Knative does not mean that we cannot use it.
 As a matter of fact, Jenkins X already provides means to select whether we want to create a quickstart or import an existing project that will be deployed as a serverless application using Knative.
 We just need to let Jenkins X know that's what we want, and it'll do the heavy lifing of creating the definition (YAML file) that we need.